Flu vaccine for healthcare workers

-- agency staff who fall into the above categories.
+- agency staff who fall into the above categories

-- Even healthy people can get seriously ill from flu
+Even healthy people can get seriously ill from flu.

 Infection prevention and control procedures, such as hand hygiene, are essential in healthcare settings but they do not prevent flu.
 Vaccination is the best protection against flu.

 There are always other viruses circulating that can cause symptoms similar to flu.
 The vaccine only protects against flu and not other viruses.